pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 # Message Persistence API for Unity SDK

-Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) replicated across regions.
-You can encrypt stored messages with AES-256.
-Configure retention in the Admin Portal: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) across multiple availability zones and regions.
+Messages can be AES-256 encrypted.
+Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
 You can retrieve:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

 ## Fetch history

-Requires Message Persistence enabled for your key in the Admin Portal.
+Requires: Message Persistence enabled for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
-Use includeMessageActions to include message actions.

-Ordering and time window:
+Ordering and range:
-- Only start (no end): returns messages older than start.
+- start only: messages older than start (exclusive)
-- Only end (no start): returns messages from end and newer.
+- end only: messages from end and newer (inclusive of end)
-- Both start and end: returns messages between them (end inclusive; start exclusive).
+- start and end: messages between them (inclusive of end)
-- reverse = true returns oldest first.

-Limits and pagination:
+Limits:
-- Up to 100 messages for a single channel, or 25 per channel on up to 500 channels.
+- Up to 100 messages for a single channel
+- Up to 25 per channel for up to 500 channels
-- If IncludeMessageActions = true: limited to 1 channel and 25 messages.
+- If IncludeMessageActions = true: one channel only, max 25 messages

-- Page by iteratively updating the start timetoken.
-If the response is truncated, a more object is returned to continue.
+Pagination: use the returned more parameters and iteratively update start.

 ### Method(s)

-Use the following method(s) in the Unity SDK:

 ```
-`1pubnub.FetchHistory()
+pubnub.FetchHistory()
-2    .Channels(string[])
+    .Channels(string[])
-3    .IncludeMeta(bool)
+    .IncludeMeta(bool)
-4    .IncludeMessageType(bool)
+    .IncludeMessageType(bool)
-5    .IncludeCustomMessageType(bool)
+    .IncludeCustomMessageType(bool)
-6    .IncludeUUID(bool)
+    .IncludeUUID(bool)
-7    .IncludeMessageActions(bool)
+    .IncludeMessageActions(bool)
-8    .Reverse(bool)
+    .Reverse(bool)
-9    .Start(int)
-10    .End(int)
+    .Start(long)
+    .End(long)
-11    .MaximumPerChannel(int)
+    .MaximumPerChannel(int)
-12    .QueryParam(Dictionarystring, object>)
+    .QueryParam(Dictionary<string, object>)
-`
 ```

-Parameters and options:
+Parameters
-- Channels (required): Type: string[].
-Channels to fetch from (max 500).
+- Channels (required) Type: string[] — Channels to fetch history from (max 500).
-- IncludeMeta: Type: bool.
-Include meta passed on publish.
-Default: false.
+- IncludeMeta Type: bool — Include meta payload if it was published.
-- IncludeMessageType: Type: bool.
-Include message type.
-Default: true.
+- IncludeMessageType Type: bool — Include message type.
+Default true.
-- IncludeCustomMessageType: Type: bool.
-Include custom message type messages.
+- IncludeCustomMessageType Type: bool — Retrieve messages with a custom message type.
-- IncludeUUID: Type: bool.
-Include publisher UUID.
-Default: true.
+- IncludeUUID Type: bool — Include publisher UUID.
+Default true.
-- IncludeMessageActions: Type: bool.
-Include message actions.
-If true, limited to 1 channel and 25 messages.
-Default: false.
+- IncludeMessageActions Type: bool — Include message actions.
+If true, restricted to one channel and 25 messages.
+Default false.
-- Reverse: Type: bool.
-True to return oldest-first.
+- Reverse Type: bool — If true, return oldest first.
-- Start: Type: long.
-Start timetoken (exclusive).
+- Start Type: long — Start timetoken (exclusive).
-- End: Type: long.
-End timetoken (inclusive).
+- End Type: long — End timetoken (inclusive).
-- MaximumPerChannel: Type: int.
-Max messages per channel.
-Max/Default: 100 (single channel), 25 (multiple channels), 25 if IncludeMessageActions = true.
+- MaximumPerChannel Type: int — Number of messages to return.
+Default/max: 100 for single channel, 25 for multiple channels, 25 if IncludeMessageActions is true.
-- QueryParam: Type: Dictionary<string, object>.
-Additional query string parameters.
+- QueryParam Type: Dictionary<string, object> — Extra query parameters.

+Execution
-- Execute: Type: System.Action of PNFetchHistoryResult.
+- Execute Type: System.Action — Action<PNFetchHistoryResult>.
-- ExecuteAsync: Returns Task<PNResult<PNFetchHistoryResult>>.
+- ExecuteAsync Type: Task<PNResult<PNFetchHistoryResult>>.

-Truncated response:
-- A more object may be returned with additional parameters (Start, End, Limit).
+Truncated response: A more property is returned with additional pagination parameters.
 Make iterative calls adjusting parameters.

 ### Sample code

-Reference code.
 Retrieve the last message on a channel:
 ```
 1